huangq17/MPI/README.md

 MultiPeak Ice (MPI) is a new processing approach designed specifically for complex ice surfaces, where the majority of ice mass imbalance occurs, and is able to reliably retrieve multiple elevation measurements from a single altimetry echo.
 MPI_retrackWaveform.py is the main code.
-Download relevant data (see below), revise the data location as per your directory, and add the code directory to your Python development environment (i.e., Spdyer).
+Download relevant data (see below), revise the data location as per your directory, and add the code directory to your Python development environment (e.g., Spdyer).

 1. Download Sentinel-3A data from Copernicus Data Space Ecosystem at https://dataspace.copernicus.eu/.
 Change the directory of S3A to your own folder in MPI_retrackWaveform.py (Lines 1073-1074).
 One example of S3A data is below: